 If you live in Boulder Hill, and you see someone hanging around your yard with surveying equipment, don’t worry.
-It’s all part of the village of Montgomery’s effort to fix the rusty water problems in that area.
+It’s all part of the ’s effort to fix the rusty water problems in that area.

 Starting this week, staff members from Engineering Enterprises Inc., the firm that serves as the village’s engineering consultant, will be performing field surveys in the areas that need water main replacements.
 That includes cul-de-sacs throughout Boulder Hill with dead-end or undersized mains, as well as the areas that have recently been experiencing rusty water problems.

 That means surveyors will need to access private property along public rights-of-way.
 They won’t be excavating anything, or taking down fences, trees or structures—in fact, they won’t be permanently altering the property in any way, village officials said.

 You’ll be able to tell official surveyors by the EEI logos on their shirts, and their silver EEI pickup trucks.
 They’ll ask permission before going on private property, and won’t ask to go inside your house, garage or shed.
 If someone purporting to be from EEI asks to be let into your home, call the police at 630-897-8707.

 And you can always verify the name of an EEI employee by calling the company at 630-466-6700.

 These surveys will go on for the next few months—Engineer Pete Wallers of EEI estimates that this part of the process will last through September.
 Montgomery is looking to replace or loop about 20,000 feet of water main beneath Boulder Hill, a project that could be completed by mid-2014, and may cost as much as $7.8 million.